Motion: Orders of magnitude

-Humans, like all known things in the universe, are in constant motion; however, aside from obvious movements of the various external body parts and locomotion, humans are in motion in a variety of ways which are more difficult to perceive.
+Humans, like all known things in the universe, are in constant motion; however, aside from obvious movements of the various external body parts and locomotion, humans are in motion in a variety of ways that are more difficult to perceive.
 Many of these "imperceptible motions" are only perceivable with the help of special tools and careful observation.
-The larger scales of imperceptible motions are difficult for humans to perceive for two reasons: Newton's laws of motion (particularly the third) which prevents the feeling of motion on a mass to which the observer is connected, and the lack of an obvious frame of reference which would allow individuals to easily see that they are moving.
+The larger scales of imperceptible motions are difficult for humans to perceive for two reasons: Newton's laws of motion (particularly the third), which prevents the feeling of motion on a mass to which the observer is connected, and the lack of an obvious frame of reference that would allow individuals to easily see that they are moving.
 The smaller scales of these motions are too small to be detected conventionally with human senses.

 Universe

 Spacetime (the fabric of the universe) is expanding, meaning everything in the universe is stretching, like a rubber band.
-This motion is the most obscure as it is not physical motion, but rather a change in the very nature of the universe.
+This motion is the most obscure, not involving physical movement but a fundamental change in the universe's nature.
 The primary source of verification of this expansion was provided by Edwin Hubble who demonstrated that all galaxies and distant astronomical objects were moving away from Earth, known as Hubble's law, predicted by a universal expansion.